Microsoft says cyberattacks targeting Ukraine 'raise serious concerns' under Geneva Convention – KION546

 “These attacks on civilian targets raise serious concerns under the Geneva Convention, and we have shared information with the Ukrainian government about each of them,” wrote Microsoft president Brad Smith in a blog post.

 Microsoft’s underlying message?
 The years-long ethical debate surrounding cyberwar — and its impact on civilians — is no longer theoretical.
 It is here, it is real, and governments must figure out how to respond.
-(Microsoft didn’t immediately respond to CNN’s questions about whether it believes the hacks constitute actual breaches of the Geneva Convention.)
+(Microsoft declined to comment on whether it believes the hacks constitute actual breaches of the Geneva Convention.)

 In 2017, Smith argued that the rise of transnational digital crime and the brazen Sony data breach attributed to North Korea showed how cyberspace “has become a potential new and global battleground.”